17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Rocky Mountain National Park in September

-The most-visited trails are Sky Pond, Continental Divide Trail, and The Glacier Gorge Hike.
+The most-visited trails are Sky Pond, Continental Divide Trail, and the Glacier Gorge Hike.
 Good alternatives to hiking are bicycling and backpacking.

 For bicycling, Trail Ridge Road and Old Fall River Road are open in September and are a good challenge to try out.